algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 #### Wire management and signal propagation simulation

-The front-end will use **D3.js** to create a dynamic visualization of the board allowing users to observe signal propagation and analyze the FPGA design.
+The front end will use **D3.js** to create a dynamic visualization of the board allowing users to observe signal propagation and analyze the FPGA design.

 ##### 1. Wire Management and Routing